b3er/variables2json/README.md

 - Multiple levels: `packages/design-tokens/src/variables.json`

 **Branch Naming:**
-- Plugin automatically creates timestamped branches: `newVariables-{timestamp}`
-- Configure your default target branch in settings
+- Configure branch name in settings (default: `update-design-variables`)
+- Branch name is used exactly as configured
+- If branch exists, new commits are pushed to the same branch
+- Allows updating existing MRs/PRs with new changes

 **Commit Messages:**
 - Use conventional commits: `feat: update design tokens`